adamchirico/minecraft_modding/README.md

 This is a Minecraft mod created in Quinnipiac's Open-Source Software Development Class (CSC-375).

 ## How to run this project?
 The setup for the process is a bit tricky, but luckily I found a YouTube video that went through it entirely, so I will link that below.
+To run my mod, just replace the two folders shown briefly in the YouTube video at timestamp 4:00 with my folders titled "Adams Mod" and "Mod Workspace."
+When you open Eclipse to run the mod, set your workspace to the "Mod Workspace" folder.

 Mod Setup Tutorial: [https://www.youtube.com/watch?v=benUZaQU-6Y](https://www.youtube.com/watch?v=benUZaQU-6Y)